winter2020/kleespectre/README.md

 $ ./buid.sh
 $ make -j 10
 ```
-Now yu can the "klee" in build/bin/
+Now you can the "klee" in build/bin/

 ## Options to enable speculative execution and cache modeling
 ```